 Low-code platforms enable organizations to take a test-and-learn approach to innovation, exploring new ideas quickly and at low cost.
 Business users can build functional prototypes and collaborate seamlessly with development teams to extend apps with complex logic and integrations, allowing the organization to iterate toward optimal outcomes and quickly scale once ideas are proven.

-Customer engagement apps enable customers and partners to better interact and/or transact with the business, improving satisfaction, retention, and revenue.
-With these apps, the business has a fairly well-defined idea of the app, but the development team must adapt to unknowns revealed during the process.
-Customer-facing applications are often faced with high expectations from unforgiving users in terms of both usability and seamless, multi-channel access.
+Customer engagement apps enable customers and partners to interact or transact with the business.
+Customer engagement apps improve satisfaction, retention, and revenue.
+The organization has a relatively well-defined idea of the app, but the development team must adapt to the unknowns revealed during the process.
+Customer-facing applications often face high expectations from unforgiving users in terms of both usability and seamless, multi-channel access.
 There are often underlying operational improvements required to support customer-facing processes, and integration with Systems of Record is required to support the experience layer and existing processes.

 Operational efficiency apps are employee- or partner-facing apps designed to lower costs by reducing or automating manual or paper-based processes.
-Operational efficiency apps may support departmental, cross-departmental or company-wide processes, and are often driven by compliance needs (i.e. avoiding cost penalties), particularly in regulated industries.
+Operational efficiency apps may support departmental, cross-departmental, or company-wide processes and are often driven by compliance needs (i.e., avoiding cost penalties), particularly in regulated industries.
 This type of application almost always integrates with core systems.
-The closer the app is to the core systems of the business, the more critical operational robustness becomes.
+The closer the app is to the business’s core systems, the more critical operational robustness becomes.

-Low-code platforms enable organizations to harness the knowledge of domain experts throughout the entire app lifecycle, enabling iterative design and development of operational efficiency apps.
-Moreover, platforms typically include out-of-the-box connectors or enable developers to build their own and make them available through a Private App Store, enabling easy integration with systems of record.
+Low-code platforms enable organizations to harness domain experts’ knowledge throughout the entire app lifecycle, enabling iterative design and development of operational efficiency apps.
+Moreover, platforms typically include out-of-the-box connectors or enable developers to build their own and make them available through a Private App Store, which results in easy integration with systems of record.

-Examples of legacy migrations include transferring legacy Lotus Notes, Microsoft Access, Sharepoint or Excel applications to an updated system.
+Examples of legacy app migrations include transferring Lotus Notes, Microsoft Access, Sharepoint, or Excel applications to an updated system.